gonzofish/angular-librarian/README.md

 An Angular 2+ scaffolding setup.
 Generates AOT-compliant code using similar paradigms to the [Angular CLI](https://github.com/angular/angular-cli).

+The library is available as [angular-librarian](https://www.npmjs.com/package/angular-librarian) on NPM.

 ## To Use the ngl Command

 The `ngl` command does _not_ install globally by default.
 To get it working